vladyslavCodeCare/node-posgress-sequelize/README.md

 You need docker to be installed on you machine: https://www.docker.com/products/docker-desktop/

-To start project use socker-compose up
+To start project use 'docker-compose up'

 It availeble on 4000 port
 You can use postaman to check